MultiverseLearningProducts/swe-learning-plans/src/frontend/angular.md

 1. Server-side Rendering (SSR)

-   - [ ] Understanding server-side rendering (SSR) in Angular and how it can improve performance and SEO
+   - [ ] Understand server-side rendering (SSR) in Angular and how it can improve performance and SEO
    - [ ] Setting up an Angular application for SSR
-   - [ ] Hands-on exercise: Implement server-side rendering in an Angular application.
+   - [ ] Implement server-side rendering in an Angular application.

 2. Progressive Web Apps (PWA)

-   - [ ] Understanding progressive web apps (PWA) and how to build them with Angular
+   - [ ] Understand progressive web apps (PWA) and how to build them with Angular
    - [ ] Configuring an Angular application to be a PWA
-   - [ ] Hands-on exercise: Create a progressive web app using Angular.
+   - [ ] Create a progressive web app using Angular.

 3. Angular Performance Optimization

-   - [ ] Understanding performance optimization in Angular
+   - [ ] Understand performance optimization in Angular
    - [ ] Using Angular's built-in tools to improve performance
-   - [ ] Hands-on exercise: Optimise the performance of an Angular application using Angular's built-in tools.
+   - [ ] Optimise the performance of an Angular application using Angular's built-in tools.

 4. Debugging and Troubleshooting

-   - [ ] Understanding how to debug and troubleshoot Angular applications
+   - [ ] Understand how to debug and troubleshoot Angular applications
    - [ ] Using the Angular CLI to generate debugging information
-   - [ ] Hands-on exercise: Debug and troubleshoot an Angular application.
+   - [ ] Debug and troubleshoot an Angular application.

 5. Advanced Techniques

-   - [ ] Understanding advanced techniques for working with Angular
+   - [ ] Understand advanced techniques for working with Angular
    - [ ] Using dynamic component loading to improve performance and user experience
-   - [ ] Hands-on exercise: Use dynamic component loading to improve the performance and user experience of an Angular application.
+   - [ ] Use dynamic component loading to improve the performance and user experience of an Angular application.

 6. Wrap-Up and Next Steps
    - [ ] Review of key concepts learned during the week